Shockflare/power-supply-lm7805-lm317t/README.md

   components.

 ## Future Improvements
+- Redesign for parallel regulators instead of regulators in series
 - Design a PCB in KiCad with ground plane and proper component placement
 - Replace linear regulators with a buck converter to reduce heat dissipation at high load currents (L7805 dissipates 1.76W at 250mA load)